hXR16F/ip-stalker/README.md

 - [x] Port scanner (external at this moment)
 - [x] RDAP (external at this moment)
 - [ ] Vulnerability scanner
-- [ ] Advanced pinger on different ports in a different way
+- [ ] Advanced pinger on different ports in a different ways
 - [ ] IP reputation utility
 - [ ] IP scanner
 - [ ] Custom packet sender/flooder